BSNL rolls out VRS scheme; expects 70,000-80,000 employees to avail it

 In all, nearly one lakh BSNL employees are eligible for the VRS out of its total staff strength of 1.50 lakh.
 "This is the best VRS given by the government and BSNL employees should see it in a positive frame of mind," Purwar said.
 He said the corporation expects 70,000-80,000 employees to opt for the scheme, and added that saving in wage bill is expected to be about Rs 7,000 crore with those numbers.

-MTNL has reported losses in nine of the past 10 years and BSNL to has been ringing in a loss since 2010.
+MTNL has reported losses in nine of the past 10 years and BSNL too has been ringing in loss since 2010.
 The total debt on both the companies stood at Rs 40,000 crore, of which half of the liability is on MTNL alone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)